 Offering representation without application or meeting.
 Mandatory costs for clients that never seem to gain work.
 Individuals and networks that don’t look and feel right.

 We made a decision to include them and drop hints rather than leave the unwary to be sucked in by slick marketing.

 Do Your Own Research

-- Apply using the correct method – if you can’t do this, you aren’t reliable for organising your working life
+- Apply using the correct method – if you can’t do this, you aren’t reliable enough for this hectic industry

 - Attach the required material – if they want a Spotlight link and you don’t have one, you aren’t at the right stage of your career for that agency